-Maintaining a good level of physical fitness is something that we should all aspire to do.
-But it can be difficult to determine what fitness entails.
-Here we answer the question: what does being physically fit mean?
+Maintaining a good level of physical fitness is important.
+However, it can be difficult to determine what fitness entails.

 Fast facts on fitness:

-- Maintaining physical fitness can help prevent some diseases.
+- Maintaining good physical fitness can help prevent some conditions.

 - With exercise, body composition can change without changing weight.

-- Athletes’ hearts show different changes dependent on their chosen sport.
+- Athletes’ hearts show different changes depending on their chosen sport.

-- Muscle strength increases by fiber hypertrophy and neural changes.
+- Muscle strength increases due to fiber hypertrophy and neural changes.

 - Stretching to increase flexibility can ease a number of medical complaints.

-Being physically fit depends on how well a person fulfills each of the components of being healthful.
+Being physically fit depends on how well a person fulfills each of the components of being healthy.

-When it comes to fitness, these components include
+When it comes to fitness, these components are: